Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 This catalog of non-LAB candidates (i.e., classified as OTHER) can be `downloaded here <https://drive.google.com/file/d/12d4ijXq55P6cVxFuoLXAlQDATUmZSRN_/view?usp=sharing>`_.

-In conjunction with the candidate catalog saved before we can now assess how the feature values influces the XGBoost model classification.
+Together with the previously saved candidate catalog, we can now assess how the feature values influence the XGBoost model’s classifications.

 .. code-block:: python